isomerpages/nlb-nas-corporate/_outreach/Calendar of Events.md

 **•	Tue, 10 May, 6pm – 7pm**

-### Archives Invites – Phan Ming Yen: Better than a gun or revolver: Music as protection and collaboration in Wartime Singapore
+### Archives Invites – Phan Ming Yen: Better than a Gun or Revolver: Music as Protection and Collaboration in Wartime Singapore

+### About Archives Invites
+Community histories unfold in this series that traces Singapore’s social past with help from the archives.

+### Subscribe to eNewsletter
+Do you like this programme?
+Sign up for our eNewsletter to be the first to learn about our other upcoming programmes: [https://go.gov.sg/nlb-subscribe-to-enewsletter](https://go.gov.sg/nlb-subscribe-to-enewsletter)